Latin: Influence on present-day languages

 The Latin influence in English has been significant at all stages of its insular development.
 In the Middle Ages, borrowing from Latin occurred from ecclesiastical usage established by Saint Augustine of Canterbury in the 6th century or indirectly after the Norman Conquest, through the Anglo-Norman language.
 From the 16th to the 18th centuries, English writers cobbled together huge numbers of new words from Latin and Greek words, dubbed "inkhorn terms", as if they had spilled from a pot of ink.
-Many of these words were used once by the author and then forgotten, but some useful ones survived, such as 'imbibe' and 'extrapolate'.
+Many of these words were used once by the author and then forgotten, but some useful ones survived, such as imbibe and extrapolate.
 Many of the most common polysyllabic English words are of Latin origin through the medium of Old French.
 Romance words make respectively 59%, 20% and 14% of English, German and Dutch vocabularies.
 Those figures can rise dramatically when only non-compound and non-derived words are included.

-The influence of Roman governance and Roman technology on the less-developed nations under Roman dominion led to the adoption of Latin phraseology in some specialized areas, such as science, technology, medicine, and law.
-For example, the Linnaean system of plant and animal classification was heavily influenced by Historia Naturalis, an encyclopedia of people, places, plants, animals, and things published by Pliny the Elder.
+The influence of Roman governance and Roman technology on the less-developed nations under Roman dominion led to the adoption of Latin phraseology in some specialised areas, such as science, technology, medicine, and law.
+For example, the Linnaean system of plant and animal classification was heavily influenced by Historia Naturalis, an encyclopaedia of people, places, plants, animals, and things published by Pliny the Elder.
 Roman medicine, recorded in the works of such physicians as Galen, established that today's medical terminology would be primarily derived from Latin and Greek words, the Greek being filtered through the Latin.
 Roman engineering had the same effect on scientific terminology as a whole.
 Latin law principles have survived partly in a long list of Latin legal terms.

-A few international auxiliary languages have been heavily influenced by Latin.
-Interlingua is sometimes considered a simplified, modern version of the language.
-Latino sine Flexione, popular in the early 20th century, is Latin with its inflections stripped away, among other grammatical changes.

-The Logudorese dialect of the Sardinian language is the closest contemporary language to Latin.
+The Logudorese dialect of the Sardinian language and Standard Italian are the two closest contemporary languages to Latin.

 Education

+Throughout European history, an education in the classics was considered crucial for those who wished to join literate circles.
+The prominence of Latin in classical education rested not only on tradition but also on its reputation for clarity, logical structure, and intellectual rigor, a view expressed by the mathematics educator Theodor Haagaas, who remarked that "Latin, it is mathematics, language mathematics."